Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 ## Implementing `PIsDataRepr` and friends

-Implementing these is rather simple with generic deriving + `PIsDataReprInstances`.
+Implementing these is rather simple with generic deriving and `PIsDataReprInstances`.
 All you need is a well formed type using `PDataRecord`.
 For example, suppose you wanted to implement `PIsDataRepr` for the Plutarch version of this Haskell type:

-> Jack: avoid '+' in prose.

 ```hs
 data Vehicle